jjpickering10/CI-MS3-CoastalCatchIOW/README.md

 #### External User's Goals

+*Enjoy a visually appealing site to post and learn about fishing on the Isle of Wight*

-Visiting users will be able to read in the information on the site.
+Visiting users will be able to read the information on the site.
 Registered users will be able to create, read, update and delete posts on the site.
+Registered users will be able to create, read, update and delete questions on the site.
 Registered users will be able to create, read, update and delete information in their profile.
+Registered users will be able to like posts and favourite questions.
+Registered users will be able to give a rating to locations.
+Registered users will be able to visual their posts, questions and favourited posts in their profile.
 Guru users will be able to do everything a registered user can, but will be able to answer specific questions.

 #### Site Owner's Goals

+*Provide a visually appealing place for people who enjoy fishing on the Isle of Wight*

 Admin users will be able to create, read, update and delete locations.
+Admin users will be able to create, read, update and delete categories.
 Admin users will be able to decide who gets to be a guru user.

 ### **Scope**

 Fits in with skillset of current programming ability.
+- Which includes HTML, CSS, Javscript, Python and the use of Flask, MongoDB and some Javascript libraries.
 The main focus of the site is to showcase CRUD functionality and present it in an easy to use manner.

 ### **Structure**

-Consistent navigation throughout site.
+*Consistent navigation throughout site.*
-Consistent footer throughout site.
+*Consistent footer throughout site.*
-Logged in user can CRUD on posts and comment.
+*Logged in user has access to 'apply to be a guru' contact form.*
-Logged in guru user can CRUD on posts and answer specific questions.
+*Logged in guru user can has access to reply section in ask guru page.*
-Logged in admin can CRUD on posts, but also manage locations.
+*Logged in admin has access to edit locations, edit categories and edit users pages.*

+### **Skeleton**

 - Landing Page
+  - Made with [threejs](https://threejs.org/) to display pleasant visual of dark rippling ocean with moving clouds

 - Locations Page
+  - CSS Grid based layout with a card for each location and button to individual forum.
+Cards use [tilt effect](https://micku7zu.github.io/vanilla-tilt.js/).
+  - Individual location page has post option for logged in users and displays posts.

 - Ask Guru Page
+  - Displays current guru users
+  - Question form for logged in users
+  - Displays posted questions and reply section for guru users

 - Profile Page
+  - Displays your profile, including image and description

 - About Page
+  - Popout modal displaying about information

 - Contact Page
+  - Form to contact the site with.
+Made functional with [EmailJS](https://www.emailjs.com/)

 - Apply Guru Page
+  - Form for logged in users to contact the site with, to apply to be a guru.
+Made functional with [EmailJS](https://www.emailjs.com/)

 - Login/Register Pages
+  - Displays login and register functionality

 - Admin Pages

-- Search functionality
-- Category selection
-- Location selection
-- Upload profile images
-- Consistant theme

-### **Skeleton**

-- Navigation
-- Landing page
-- Locations page
-- Posts page
-- Guru page
+  - Additional pages for admin

 ### **Surface**